cwarf5/linkpal-extension/README.md

 - View and manage saved links through a user-friendly popup interface.

 ## Planned Features
-- Sync to and from a GitHub repo
+- **Sync** to and from a GitHub repo
   - Allows you to store the .JSON of your links in a private GitHub repo and sync accross devices, or view directly from GitHub.
+- Add a brief note to each saved link.
+  - So you can remember why you saved it...

 ## Project Structure